hconrad/winston-transport-blob-storage/README.md

 # Winston Transport for Azure Blob Storage

-This simple transport allows log statements to be directly uploaded to Blob Storage
+This simple transport allows log statements to be directly uploaded to Blob Storage.

+Presently the logger will do a daily rolling log file in your specified container.

+The log file will be named

+`log-YYYY-MM-DD.log`

 ## Installation